carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 Refer to the [Setup](https://gitter-lab.github.io/ml-bio-workshop/setup.html) for instructions on how to install and launch the ml4bio software.
 To better understand the software features, check out the [About ml4bio](https://gitter-lab.github.io/ml-bio-workshop/about/index.html) page.
 All of the datasets that we will be using for this workshop have been formatted to fit the ml4bio requirements.
-If you want to experiment with your data, make sure to follow the guidelines in the *About ml4bio* page.
+If you want to experiment with your data, follow the guidelines in the *About ml4bio* page.

 ## Machine learning workflow